nikosaputraa/Helpdesk-Ticketing-System/README.md

 php artisan serve

-*Database can import forom sql file in Folder Database
+*Database can import from sql file in Folder Database